mstange/symsrv/Readme.md

 # symsrv

-This crate lets you download and cache pdb files from symbol servers, according to the rules from the `_NT_SYMBOL_PATH` environment variable.
+This crate lets you download and cache symbol files from symbol servers, according to the rules from the `_NT_SYMBOL_PATH` environment variable.

-It exposes an async API and uses `reqwest` and `tokio::fs`.
+It exposes an async API.
+Internally it uses `reqwest` and `tokio`.

-The downloaded symbols are stored and never evicted.
+The downloaded symbols are stored on the file system.
+No automatic expiration or eviction is performed.
+If you want to enforce a cache size limit or expire old files, you can observe cache file creations and accesses with the [`SymsrvObserver`] trait, and then write your own implementation for automatic file cleanup.

 ## Microsoft Documentation